fluxninja/aperture/docs/content/get-started/installation/agent/kubernetes/daemonset.md

 5. Refer to steps on the
    [Istio Configuration](/get-started/integrations/flow-control/envoy/istio.md)
-   if you don't have the
+   if you do not have the
    [Envoy Filter](https://istio.io/latest/docs/reference/config/networking/envoy-filter/)
    configured on your cluster.